DannyNemer/javascript-comments-style-guide/README.md

     ```

 #### `@type`
-  1. Tag variable type without brackets
+  1. Do not surround data type names of `@type` tags (for global variables) with brackets.

     ```js
     // Bad